 16. Donate unwanted items

-See the Great Forest resource page for donation assistance information.
+See Transforming Waste – A Guide To Donating For Reuse, Avoiding Landfills for donation assistance information.
 Sometimes, nonprofit organizations, arts and other institutions may be able to make use of old furniture and other equipment.
 It will be better than sending them to the landfill.

 17. Dispose of e-waste properly